NathanDuran/CAMS-Dialogue-Annotation/README.md

 ## TODO

-- Add check for FPP and SPP by same speaker?
+- Add check for FPP and SPP by same speaker? / are in pairs?
-- Add brief description and link to corpora in home screen
-- AP annotation instructions for home view or in schema
+- Add message when all dialogues complete

 - Add study/paper link.
 - Add overview of study.
+- Add Corpora descriptions

 ## Data
 Users are presented with one of 5 sets of dialogue that contain a mixture of task-oriented and non-task oriented dialogues